Federal ecozones: Atlantic Maritime, Boreal Shield (Newfoundland)

 NCC’s conservation work in the East Coast has protected important forest, salt marsh, Atlantic salmon river, wetland and beach habitats.
 NCC is also working to protect and manage forests for old-growth, which is very rare in the region, and is connecting core habitats for species, such as moose and Canada lynx.

-Species at risk protected by NCC in the East Coast include piping plover, Newfoundland pine marten and mountain avens.
+Species at risk protected by NCC in the East Coast include piping plover, American marten Newfoundland population and mountain avens.
 NCC also leads important science and planning initiatives, such as measuring estuary health, and provides interpretive opportunities at the Johnson’s Mills Shorebird Reserve and Interpretive Centre.

 Did you know?